wp-plugins/master-slider/README.txt

 == Changelog ==

+= Version 2.1.2 / (5.3.2015) =
+- [Fix]: Address an issue with rendering 3D transitions on firefox and mouse wheel
+- [New]: French.
+Special thanks to Thomas:www.thomasgrimaud.fr
+- [New]: Brazilian Portuguese.
+Special thanks to WebPress
+- [New]: Serbian.
+Special thanks to Borisa Djuraskovic:www.webhostinghub.com
+- [Fix]: Throwing error after destroying slider with API destroy method.
+- [Fix]: Addressed a Javascript error in IE9.
+- [Fix]: Addressed a bug which prevents using bracket in slide title and alt

 = Version 2.0.4 / (1.2.2015) =
 - [New]: New API added to let developers change default values in admin panel